 Commentators echoed concerns raised during the 2012 consultation exercise.

-On 21 November 2016 the Housing Minister, Gavin Barwell, announced that the Government had decided not to proceed with a compulsory approach and that local authorities and housing associations “will continue to have local discretion.”
+On 21 November 2016 the then Housing Minister, Gavin Barwell, announced that the Government had decided not to proceed with a compulsory approach and that local authorities and housing associations “will continue to have local discretion.”

 Commons Briefing papers SN06804